Supporting rural communities is our specialty.

 - Tribes may apply if the project site is located on reservation land and within a community of less than 25,000 or if the project has a measurable rural benefit.
 The sole beneficiary of the project cannot be a large city.

-The three eligible applicant categories may sub-grant Rural Community Block Grant funds to an eligible and Idaho Commerce approved sub-recipient.
+The three eligible applicant categories may sub-grant Rural Community Investment Funds to an eligible and Idaho Commerce approved sub-recipient.

 Eligible activities include:

 - Extension of streets, water and sewer lines, and/or utilities to a site for a new business or industrial park

 - Acquisition or construction of buildings for lease or purchase by a company